pushbots/frontend-code-challenge/README.md

 ## Requirements and Output

-- User see a screen to enter his username and password then click login to be redirected to his dashboard page
+- User sees a screen to enter his username and password then clicks login to be redirected to his dashboard page.
 - Display all apps as responsive grid of cards as the image above
 - Display the total number active/completed/in-setup/all apps